Lakshay-Singhal/InnovationClub_FrontEnd/README.md

 # InnovationClub_FrontEnd
-This is a static website containg front end with HTML,CSS and Javascript with Effestc to make a club website attractive.
+This is a static website containg front end with HTML,CSS and Javascript with Effects to make a club website attractive.